sgtFloyd/s3-autoindex/README.md

 ### Tips for S3 buckets

-* Put index.html and js/list.min.js in the root of your s3 bucket
+* Clone the respository to the root of your S3 bucket
 * Turn on website mode for your S3 bucket.
-* **Note** You must explicitly configure the bucket url - see below for details and explanation of why this is necessary.
+* Configure the Bucket URL, *see below*.

 ### Configuring the Bucket to List